M-Hamza-Hassaan/Volunteer-Experience/README.md

 2. **Create a Microsoft Account**
    A Microsoft account is needed for accessing resources and tools for this course.

-3. **Join the community to get the link to daily sessions**
-   Join the classes using this [Google Meet link](#).

-4. **G-drive to access previous sessions**
+3. **G-drive to access previous sessions**
    Join the classes using this [G-Dirve link](#).

 4. **Punctuality is the Key to Success**
    Regular attendance and being on time will ensure you make the most out of these sessions.

 5. **Star This Repository**
-   Make sure to ⭐️ this repository to receive notifications about new module additions.
+   Please make sure to ⭐️ this repository to receive notifications about new module additions.
+This will motivate me and help me determine how many of you have benefitted.

 ---
 ## Best of Luck